FusionAuth/fusionauth-site/site/_posts/2019-10-01-implementing-fusionauth-python.md

 {% include _image.html src="/assets/img/blogs/add-user-button.png" alt="Add user" class="img-fluid mb-4 mt-2 mx-auto d-block" figure=false %}

 Our user’s Username and Password are the same for this example.
-Fill out as many details as you can about your test user.
+Fill out as many details as you want about your test user.
 For now, since we’re using a dummy email account, we will deselect the “**Send email to setup password**” toggle switch, and turn off two-factor authentication.

 {% include _image.html src="/assets/img/blogs/add-user-toggle-screen.png" alt="Add User Screen" class="img-fluid full mb-4" figure=false %}